 For comparison the data are the same as those used by Erreygers and Kessels (2013).
-They come from the 2011 Demographic and Health Survey (DHS) of Ethiopia and are confined to children under the age of five.
+They come from the 2011 Ethiopia Demographic and Health Survey (EDHS) and are confined to children under the age of five.

 The response variables in decompositions (I), (II) and (III) are the health variable h and the fractional rank deviation d.
-The health variable h is actually an ill-health variable: the degree of stunting or malnutrition.
-It is defined on the unit interval [0,1] and provides information on the depth of malnutrition with children.
-It is measured using the child's height-for-age standard deviation or z-score which is the difference between the height of a child and the median height of a child of the same age and sex in a well-nourished reference population divided by the standard deviation in the reference population.
-The new WHO child growth population was chosen as reference population.
+The health variable h is actually an 'ill-health' variable: the degree of stunting or malnutrition.
+It is defined on the unit interval [0, 1] and provides information on the depth of child malnutrition.
+It is measured using the child's height-for-age standard deviation or z-score which is the difference between the height of a child and the median height of a child of the same age and sex in a well-nourished reference population, divided by the standard deviation in the reference population.
+The new WHO Child Growth population was chosen as the reference population.
 The degree of stunting is stated relative to the threshold of minus two standard deviations of the median of the reference population.
-Children with a z-score greater than this threshold are not stunted and are assigned a zero degree value.
-The other children are stunted and are assigned a value in the unit interval that is proportional to the magnitude of their z-score with a z-score of minus six standard deviations corresponding to the maximum value of one.
-In total, taking into account the sample weights provided by DHS, 44% of the children in the dataset are stunted.
-The fractional rank deviation d was obtained by ranking the children's households according to their wealth status using the wealth indices constructed by DHS from a principal component analysis on all household living conditions and assets.
+Children with a z-score greater than this threshold are designated as not stunted and are assigned a zero degree value.
+The other children are stunted and are assigned a value in the unit interval that is proportional to the magnitude of their z-score, where a z-score of minus six standard deviations corresponds to the maximum value of one.
+In total, taking into account the sample weights provided by the EDHS, 44 per cent of the children in the dataset are stunted.
+The fractional rank deviation d was obtained by ranking the children's households according to their wealth status using the wealth indices constructed by the EDHS from a principal component analysis on all household living conditions and assets.
 In the computation sample weights were taken into account so that, in effect, the variable d stands for the weighted fractional rank deviation.

-The set of explanatory variables is the same as the one used by Erreygers and Kessels (2013) except for the variable time to water source, which turned out to be insignificant in their decomposition analyses.
-The variables are age and sex of the child, education of the mother and her partner or husband, urban or rural residence, access to safe drinking water and satisfactory sanitation.
-In addition to that, child's age is specified nonlinearly in the regression models using a squared term, which is mean-centered to remove multicollinearity with the linear term.
+The set of explanatory variables is the same as the one used by Erreygers and Kessels (2013) except for the variable 'time to water source', which turned out to be insignificant in their decomposition analyses.
+The variables are: age and sex of the child, education of the mother and her partner or husband, urban or rural residence, access to safe drinking water, and satisfactory sanitation.
+In addition to that, the child's age is specified nonlinearly in the regression models using a squared term, which is mean-centred in order to remove multicollinearity with the linear term.
 Furthermore, safe drinking water and satisfactory sanitation are defined along the lines proposed by the WHO and UNICEF.
-Safe drinking water includes the following sources of water supply: piped water (piped into dwelling, piped into yard or plot, or public tap), water from a protected well, tube well or borehole, water from a protected spring and rainwater.
-Satisfactory sanitation includes the following sanitation infrastructure: a flush toilet (flush to piped sewer system, septic tank or pit latrine), a pit latrine with slab, a Ventilated Improved Pit (VIP) latrine and a composting toilet.
+'Safe drinking water' includes the following sources of water supply: piped water (piped into dwelling, piped into yard or plot, or public tap), water from a protected well, tube well or borehole, water from a protected spring, and rainwater.
+'Satisfactory sanitation' includes the following sanitation infrastructure: a flush toilet (flush to piped sewer system, septic tank or pit latrine), a pit latrine with slab, a ventilated improved pit (VIP) latrine and a composting toilet.